thomas-haslwanter/statsintro/rst/statsDistributions.rst

 F-Test of Equality of Variances
 '''''''''''''''''''''''''''''''

+If you want to investigate whether two groups have the same variance, you have to calculate the ratio of the sample standard deviations squared:

+.. math:: F = \frac{S_x^2}{S_y^2}

+where :math:`S_x` ist he sample standard deviation of the first sample, and :math:`S_y` the sample standard deviation for the second sample.

 One example could be if you want to compare apples that look alike but are from different trees and have different sizes.
-If you want to investigate whether they have the same variance of the weight on average, you have to calculate

-.. math:: F = \frac{S_x^2}{S_y^2}

-where :math:`S_x` ist he sample standard deviation of the first batch of apples, and :math:`S_y` the sample standard deviation for the second batch of apples.

 There are three apples from the first tree that weigh 110, 121 and 143 grams respectively, and four from the other which weigh 88, 93, 105 and 124 grams respectively.
 The F statistic is :math:`F 1.05`, and has